jnahan/equitable-syllabus-project/static/media/syllabus-guide.d2295c3d857c417e4e41.md

-Following the 5 Principles for Inclusive Teaching outlined by the [Guide for Inclusive Teaching at Columbia](https://drive.google.com/file/d/17cqlVGVS_1KDH9O4ZgVy-NoH8sq5w96f/view?usp=sharing), Blair Simmons, Mimi Yin, Chaski No and Sophia Edwards of the Equitable Syllabus Project research team compiled these tips and suggestions for corresponding strategies for crafting of inclusive and thoughtful syllabi:
+Following the 5 Principles for Inclusive Teaching outlined by the [Guide for Inclusive Teaching at Columbia](https://drive.google.com/file/d/17cqlVGVS_1KDH9O4ZgVy-NoH8sq5w96f/view?usp=sharing), Blair Simmons, Mimi Yin, Chaski No and Sophia Edwards of the Equitable Syllabus Project research team compiled these tips and suggestions for corresponding strategies for crafting inclusive and thoughtful syllabi.

 ## **5 Principles for Inclusive Teaching**